pyne/install_scripts/README.md

 -------------------

 These scripts will install PyNE and its dependencies on the system.
-An install script is available for different versions of both Ubuntu and Mint operating systems.
-The intention of these scripts is that PyNE can be ready to use on a clean install of any of the supported operating systems.
+An install script is available for different versions of both Ubuntu operating systems.
+The intention of these scripts is that PyNE can be ready to use on a clean install of any of the supported operating systems: if users have customized/configured their python environment beyond the default OS installation, we can't guarantee that the scripts will work.

 Furthermore, the user should choose either to build a stable version of PyNE or the current develop branch of PyNE by supplying a second argument.

 Example for installing the most recent stable branch on Ubuntu 18.04: